 In 2011, the Company implemented a restructuring plan in its Asia Pacific segment, primarily related to aligning its supply base with lower demand in the region.
-As part of this plan, the Company recorded charges of \$47 million and \$46 million in 2012 and 2011, respectively, for employee costs and asset impairments related to furnace closures and additional restructuring activities.
+As part of this plan, the Company recorded charges of \$49 million, \$47 million and \$46 million for the years ended 2013, 2012 and 2011, respectively, for employee costs and asset impairments related to furnace closures and additional restructuring activities.